ALT-F4-LLC/kickstart.nix/README.md

 #### Go (module)

 Used for modern Go apps setup with `go.mod` system.
-To build legacy Go apps, use the `go-pkg` template.
+To build legacy Go apps, use `go-pkg` template.

 > [!IMPORTANT]
 > Be sure to update `go.mod` with proper repository after running `init` command.